Travelling to Thailand? Check out the best kite spots in the country!

-Tack that on to the ridiculously long list of other reasons we love the place (sun, food, affordability, and of course the amazing local people) and you’ve got yourself a damn good set up.
+Tack that on to the ridiculously long list of other reasons we love the place (sun, food, amazing people, but also decent surfing and world-class cable wake parks) and you’ve got yourself a damn good set up.

 Thailand’s geography causes different parts of the country to receive wind at different times.

 If you play your cards right, you can actually kitesurf in Thailand during *most* months of the year.